Thank you to everyone who took part in the 45th Waterford Trophy.

 Jensen Hull successfully defended the Waterford Trophy, beating his 2018 score by 2 shots finishing with an impressive -7 par 273 total.

-The competition will be played over 72 holes.
-All competitors will play the first 36 holes on Thursday 27th August 2020 over the East Course.
-The leading 40 competitors (and all tying for 40th place) will play the final 36 holes on Friday 28th August 2020 over the West Course.
+The competition is played over 72 holes.
+All competitors will play the first 36 holes on Thursday over the East Course.
+The leading 40 competitors (and all tying for 40th place) will play the final 36 holes on Friday over the West Course.
 The final qualifiers will play in the reverse order of score achieved in the first 36 holes.

 In the event of a tie for the Waterford Trophy the result will be decided by a 'sudden death' play-off starting at the 1st hole, utilising holes 1, 11, 12 and 18.